|

 targeting.
 The name is not presented to the user, only the title is.

-- H65 Use the title attribute to identify form controls when the label element ...
+No FRAME elements found in document body.
+H65 Use the title attribute to identify form controls when the label element ...

-The objective of this technique is to use the title
+The objective of this technique is to use the titleattribute to label form controls when the visual design

 cannot accommodate the label (for example, if there is no